 Empire City, Kansas – A Living Ghost Town

-Located less than a mile north of Galena, Kansas, on the other side of Short Creek, the townsite of Empire City was established on 120 acres, formerly a farm owned by J. Nichols.
-This tract, along with 580 more acres, was purchased by the West Joplin Lead & Zinc Company for mining operations and a “company town.”
+Located less than a mile north of Galena, Kansas, on the other side of Short Creek, the townsite of Empire City in Cherokee County was established on 120 acres that had formerly been a farm owned by J. Nichols.
+The West Joplin Lead & Zinc Company purchased this tract and 580 more acres for mining operations and a “company town.”

-The townsite was laid out in the spring of 1877, and in May, 200 lots were sold.
-The building of the town immediately began as a rival of nearby Galena.
-On May 25, 1877, a large multipurpose building was completed, which held a saloon, restaurant, town company office, and hardware store.
+The townsite was laid out in the spring of 1877, and 200 lots were sold in May.
+The town’s building immediately began as a rival of nearby Galena.
+On May 25, 1877, a large multipurpose building was completed that housed a saloon, restaurant, town company office, and hardware store.

-As in Galena’s case, the excitement engendered by the lead discovery produced an immense influx of people wishing to secure their fortunes in these new fields of mineral wealth.
-As a natural result, the town’s advancement, both in its population and business, was extremely rapid.
+As in Galena’s case, the excitement generated by the lead discovery led to an immense influx of people seeking to secure their fortunes in these new fields of mineral wealth.
+As a natural result, the town’s population and business advancement were extremely rapid.
 Long rows of houses and blocks of businesses went up simultaneously.

-Empire City was incorporated as a city in June 1877, and a post office was established in July.
+Empire City was incorporated in June 1877, and a post office was established in July.
 By the end of the summer, the town boasted some 3,000 people.

 Its growth was so quick that it inspired the Topeka Daily Commonwealth to comment:

-During its boomtown days, Empire City was noted for its growth and its seedier side.
-The thoroughfare, called Red Hot Street, that ran between Empire and Galena was dotted with innumerable saloons, gambling halls, and brothels, spawning the Kansas City Star to comment:
+Empire City was noted for its growth and seedier side during its boomtown days.
+The thoroughfare, called Red Hot Street, that ran between Empire and Galena was dotted with innumerable saloons, gambling halls, and brothels, prompting the Kansas City Star to comment:

 “The principal thoroughfare was known as Red Hot Street.
-It became so true to the name that all legitimate businesses withdrew and left the street to saloons, gamblers, and dance halls.
-For several months the orgies that held sway on Red Hot Street were perhaps never exceeded in any other frontier mining camp.”
+It became so true to its name that all legitimate businesses withdrew, leaving the street to saloons, gamblers, and dance halls.
+For several months, the orgies that held sway on Red Hot Street were perhaps never exceeded in any other frontier mining camp.”

 Looking north from Galena to Empire City, with Short Creek in the foreground, by Kathy Alexander.